kabildev634/rdkservices/MaintenanceManager/doc/MaintenanceManagerPlugin.md

 * `MAINTENANCE_STARTED` - Sent immediately on maintenance startup either scheduled or on boot
 * `MAINTENANCE_ERROR` - Sent after receiving error notification while executing any of the maintenance activities
 * `MAINTENANCE_COMPLETE` - Sent after receiving `*_COMPLETE` notification from all critical maintenance tasks
 * `MAINTENANCE_INCOMPLETE` - Sent whenever the Maintenance service doesn't execute one or more of the tasks. `MAINTENANCE_ERROR` is returned even if only one task returns error.

+### Events

+ No Events.

 ### Parameters